A Beginner's Guide To Biotin: 9 Healthy Benefits, Uses & More

 7. It can act as an anti-inflammatory.*

-Studies have shown that biotin deficiency can increase pro-inflammatory cytokines and contribute to chronic inflammation.
+Studies have shown that biotin deficiency can increase pro-inflammatory cytokines and contribute to inflammation.
 It works by activating the inflammatory nuclear factor kappa B (NF-kB for short), which binds to your DNA and triggers a number of inflammatory cascades throughout the body.
-Research has shown that supplementing with biotin can decrease production of these pro-inflammatory cytokines.
+Research has shown that supplementing with biotin can maintain healthy levels of these pro-inflammatory cytokines.*

 8. Supports heart health.*